1. Bodyweight Squats exercises for hypothyroidism to lose weight.

 Listen to your body — slow progress is still progress!

-2. Wall Push-Ups for Hypothyroidism to Lose Weight
+2. Wall Push-Ups exercises for hypothyroidism to lose weight.

-To do a wall push-up, position your body at an arm’s length away from a straight wall.
-Place both your palms on the wall at shoulder height and shoulder width apart.
-While keeping your body straight and core engaged, slowly bend your elbows bringing your chest towards the wall.
+Stand with your body at arm’s length from a straight wall to complete a wall push-up.
+Put both of your hands on the wall, with your shoulders and hands about shoulder width apart.
+Keep your body straight and your core firm as you slowly bend your elbows and move your chest toward the wall.

-3. Marching in Place for Hypothyroidism to Lose Weight
+3. Marching in Place exercises for hypothyroidism to lose weight.

 Lowering your weight with hypothyroidism may be hard, however, adding simple routines like marching on the spot can help.
 Hypothyroidism does slow down metabolism which leads to burning calories with increased difficulty.
 However, with consistency, even light exercises can help rock the various systems of the body, improve blood flow, and gently assist with metabolic activity.
 Marching in place on the other hand can be considered an effortless exercise which can be done anywhere – at home, work, or watching TV.